apache/accumulo-access/SPECIFICATION.md

  * The symbol `&` for [logical conjunction][4] (`∧` in boolean algebra).
  * The symbol `|` for [logical disjunction][5] (`∨` in boolean algebra).

-When evaluating an AccessExpression set, existence checks are done against an entities Authorizations.
+When evaluating an AccessExpression, existence checks are done against an entities Authorizations.
 The following is the algorithm for evaluation of an AccessExpression.